genicam/harvesters/README.rst

 The following software modules are required to get Harvester working:

-* Either of Python 3.4, 3.5, 3.6, or 3.7 (**Only 64bit versions** are supported as of October 2018.)
+* Python >= 3.4

-In addition, please note that we don't supported Cygwin on Windows.
+In addition, please note that we don't supported Cygwin GCC on Windows.
 This restriction is coming from a fact that the GenICam reference implementation has not supported it.

 In addition, you will need the following items to let Harvester make something meaningful:

 * GenTL Producers
 * GenICam compliant machine vision cameras

-Harvester has been confirmed it works with the following 64-bit operating systems:

-* Fedora 27
-* macOS 10.13
-* Red Hat Enterprise Linux Workstation 7.4
-* Ubuntu 14.04
-* Windows 7
-* Windows 10

-Note that it's just a snapshot at a moment.
-If you are curious to know the reality, just make a try because Harvester is for free!

 *****************